travelping/ergw/README.md

 All minor version of the current major release and the highest minor version of the previous major release will be supported.
-At the moment this means OTP 21.3 and OTP 22.0 are supported.
-OTP versions greater than 20.1.7 could work, but are not tested or guaranteed to work.
+As an exception to the rule state in the previous paragraph is currently the minimum required version OTP 22.1.8, the latest released version at the time of writing.
+The reason is the move to the official OTP socket.erl module and the bug that has exposed in older versions.

 When in doubt check the `otp_release` section in [.travis.yml](.travis.yml) for tested versions.

 DOCKER IMAGES
 -------------